 They tend to grow in all sorts of directions; this looks untidy and patchy.

-But over time, a beard can be trained by brushing it.
+But over time, a beard can be tamed by brushing it.
 It coaches the beard hair to grow in a certain direction – downward is usually desirable.

 It takes time, but the results are worth it.
 After a couple of months, you’ll probably notice that your beard hair looks straighter, flatter, and more uniform in direction.

-It’s great because the overall result is that the beard looks fuller and healthier.
+It’s great because the overall result is that the beard looks fuller.

 I touched upon this earlier, but it’s worth noting here as well.

 Whether it’s natural sebum or artificial beard oil, the bristles of a boar bristle beard brush are fantastic for distributing it evenly.